Lava lamp

-A lava lamp is a decorative lamp, invented in 1963 by British entrepreneur Edward Craven Walker, the founder of the lighting company Mathmos.
-It consists of a bolus of a special coloured wax mixture inside a glass vessel, the remainder of which contains clear or translucent liquid.
-The vessel is placed on a base containing an incandescent light bulb whose heat causes temporary reductions in the wax's density and the liquid's surface tension.
-As the warmed wax rises through the liquid, it cools, loses its buoyancy, and falls back to the bottom of the vessel in a cycle that is visually suggestive of pāhoehoe lava, hence the name.
+A lava lamp is a decorative lamp that was invented in 1963 by British entrepreneur Edward Craven Walker, the founder of the lighting company, Mathmos.

+Lava lamps consist of a bolus of wax and a clear or translucent liquid inside a glass vessel.
+The vessel is placed on a lamp base with an incandescent light bulb.
+The heat causes temporary reductions in the wax's density and the liquid's surface tension.
+As the warmed wax rises through the liquid, it cools, loses its buoyancy, and falls back to the bottom of the vessel in a cycle that is visually suggestive of pāhoehoe lava.
 The lamps are designed in a variety of styles and colours.

-Lava lamps are often associated with hippie culture and cannabis culture.
+Lava lamps are commonly associated with hippie and cannabis cultures.

 Operation

 A classic lava lamp contains a standard incandescent or halogen lamp which heats a tall (often tapered) glass bottle.
-A formula from a 1968 US patent consisted of water and a transparent, translucent, or opaque mix of mineral oil, paraffin wax, and carbon tetrachloride.p.
-2, line 30 The clear water or mineral oil can optionally be coloured with translucent dyes.
+A formula from a 1968 US patent consisted of water and a transparent, translucent, or opaque mix of mineral oil, paraffin wax, and carbon tetrachloride.
+The clear water or mineral oil can optionally be coloured with translucent dyes.